 BULLYING PREVENTION POLICY

-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-For this policy to be effective, it must be localised and relevant to the needs of your school community and student population.
-Therefore, you must edit the text in yellow to reflect the individual circumstances of your school.
-You are encouraged to change the font and text styles used in this template to reflect your school colours and include your school logo where possible.
+Help for non-English speakers

+If you need help to understand the information in this policy please contact Boolarra PS 51696471.

 Purpose

-Example School is committed to providing a safe and respectful learning environment where bullying will not be tolerated.
+Boolarra Primary School is committed to providing a safe and respectful learning environment where bullying will not be tolerated.

 The purpose of this policy is to:

-explain the definition of bullying
+explain the definition of bullying so that there is shared understanding amongst all members of the Boolarra Primary School community

-make clear that all forms of bullying at Example School will not be tolerated
+make clear that no forms of bullying at Boolarra Primary School will be tolerated

+outline the strategies and programs in place at Boolarra Primary School to build a positive school culture and prevent bullying behaviour

-ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and accept responsibility to report bullying behaviour to school staff
+ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and understands the importance of reporting bullying behaviour to school staff

 ensure that all reported incidents of bullying are appropriately investigated and addressed

-ensure that support is provided to students who may be affected by bullying behaviour (including victims, bystanders and perpetrators)
+ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders, witnesses and students engaging in bullying behaviour)

-seek parental and peer group support in addressing and preventing bullying behaviour at Example School.
+seek parental and peer group support in addressing and preventing bullying behaviour at Boolarra Primary School .

-When responding to bullying behaviour, Example School aims to:
+When responding to bullying behaviour, Boolarra Primary School aims to:

 be proportionate, consistent and responsive